ABMM Contact Information

 - Ensuring Safety and Security in the Laboratory

 The exam consists of 200 multiple-choice questions.

 It is computer-based and administered at testing centers worldwide.

 Candidates can move forward and back through the questions while examining.

 Candidates are allowed six hours to complete the exam.
-The time allotted is considered to be much greater than required for answering the questions, but the committee does not wish time constraints to be a factor in performance.
+The time allotted is considered to be much greater than required for answering the questions, but the Board does not wish time constraints to be a factor in performance.